Arminia Bielefeld: Supporters

 Arminia have a large number of loyal supporters.
 Even in 2011–12, Arminia had an average attendance of 8,930, which was the highest in the 3.
 Liga.
 In 2014–15, Arminia had an average attendance of 14,540, which was the second highest in that 3.
 Liga season.
 The numbers also show the risen popularity of the 3.
 Liga.
 Arminia's matches during the 2013–14 2.
 Bundesliga were attended by 16,890 on average.
 These numbers only count league matches.
 Arminia's matches in the 2014–15 DFB-Pokal were attended by 21,763 on average.
 The core of the fans can be found on the terraces of the Southern Stand.

-Arminia's fans come primarily from the Ostwestfalen-Lippe region, itself comprised of two distinct cultural regions (eastern Westphalia and Lippe), with a catchment area of about 100 kilometers around Bielefeld.
+Arminia's fans come primarily from the Ostwestfalen-Lippe region, itself comprising two distinct cultural regions (eastern Westphalia and Lippe), with a catchment area of about 100 kilometers around Bielefeld.
 There are around 140 fan clubs, mostly from Ostwestfalen-Lippe.
 However, there are fan clubs in Berlin, Stuttgart, London, Birmingham, Taunton, Austria and the Netherlands.

 The team's games are regularly broadcast by local radio station Radio Bielefeld and commentator Ulrich Zwetz.